-Details of the examining board process for postgraduate research students are set out in section K16
+Details of the examining board process for postgraduate research students are set out in Part 14 of the Postgraduate Research Academic Regulations.

-&lt;sup>10 A small number of programmes operate a 'single tier' exam board process incorporating the activities of the Field Board and the Award Board.
+10 A small number of programmes operate a 'single tier' exam board process incorporating the activities of the Field Board and the Award Board.
 The details are outlined in sections I. 7, I. 8, I. 9 and I. 14